x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-on-office-365-and-on-prem.md

   v=spf1 ip4:131.107.21.231 include:spf.protection.outlook.com include:third_party_cloud_service.com -all
   ```

+### Things of Note

+It should be noted that there should be considerations made when using hybrid deployments between On-premise and Office 365.
+To learn more about this, please see [Exchange Server hybrid deployments](https://docs.microsoft.com/en-us/exchange/exchange-hybrid)

 ## See also

 [Mail flow best practices for Exchange Online and Office 365 (overview)](mail-flow-best-practices.md)